 In the Tide advertisement, for example, they wanted to see Tide’s dermatologist research.

+In fact, many participants did their own brand research before giving reactions on companies they weren’t familiar with, such as The Honest Company.
 How you prove your products’ efficacy is critical.
 You must integrate it into part of your brand marketing.
 You actually have to plan how to navigate them through the research.

 Efficacy Claims Takeaways:

 - Millennials will research your claims outside of your own marketing.

 - You must make it easy for them to validate your claims by presenting research and proof.

 This is the generation that will absolutely not be lied to.
 In some cases, it’s been reported that a brand that admits its mistakes will achieve superior brand preference simply because it’s been honest with its customers.

 Millennials don’t want you to withhold information, and they will sniff it out if you’re trying to keep things under wraps.
 In fact, 82% of consumers say they’ll stop using a brand forever if they feel the brand has broken their trust.

 - Being authentic is key and will sell more than ads.

 - Honesty is more important than being right.